antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/webbrowser.rst

 available.
 If text-mode browsers are used, the calling process will block until the user exits the browser.

-If the environment variable :envvar:`BROWSER` exists, it is interpreted to override the platform default list of browsers, as an :data:`os.pathsep`-separated list of browsers to try in order.
+If the environment variable :envvar:`BROWSER` exists, it is interpreted as the :data:`os.pathsep`-separated list of browsers to try ahead of the platform defaults.
 When the value of a list part contains the string ``%s``, then it is interpreted as a literal browser command line to be used with the argument URL substituted for ``%s``; if the part does not contain ``%s``, it is simply interpreted as the name of the browser to launch.
 [1]_

 For non-Unix platforms, or when a remote browser is available on Unix, the controlling process will not wait for the user to finish with the browser, but